metablaster/WindowsFirewallRuleset/README.md

     For more information why this is necessary see [FAQ](/docs/FAQ.md#why-do-i-need-to-specify-my-microsoft-account-credentials)

-14. If you encounter errors, you can either ignore errors or update script that produced the error then rerun that specific script once again later.
+13. If you encounter errors, you can either ignore errors or update script that produced the error then rerun that specific script once again later.

-15. When done you might want to adjust some of the rules in Local Group Policy, not all rules are enabled by default or you might want to toggle default Allow/Block behavior.\
+14. When done you might want to adjust some of the rules in Local Group Policy, not all rules are enabled by default or you might want to toggle default Allow/Block behavior.\
 Rules may not cover all programs installed on your system, in which case missing rules need to be made.

-16. Now go ahead and test your internet connection (ex. with a browser or some other program), If you're unable to connect to internet after deploying these rules you have several options:
+15. Now go ahead and test your internet connection (ex. with a web browser or some other program), If you're unable to connect to internet after deploying these rules you have several options:

     - Temporarily open outbound firewall in GPO or [Disable Firewall](/docs/DisableFirewall.md)